2012 Margery C Ramsay Scholarship recipient Liz Pidgeon with Dennis Goldner of the Library Board of Victoria.

 The Margery C Ramsay and Barrett Reid scholarships are awarded in alternate years.
 In 2013, the Barrett Reid Scholarship will be awarded.

 Margery C Ramsay Scholarship

 2012: Liz Pidgeon, Yarra Plenty Regional Library

-Liz will attend two major international genealogy conferences and visit leading local and family history research facilities in the UK and US.
+Liz attended two major international genealogy conferences and visited leading local and family history research facilities in the UK and US.

 2010: Catherine Killmier, Whitehorse Manningham Regional Library Corporation

 Catherine Killmier toured Canadian and US libraries that have implemented community-led service delivery models with the aim of creating a community development framework for community hubs.